Experts fear hacking of new smart meters

 "We believe our implementation is very secure and cannot be subjected to the kind of attacks shown by IOActive in their demonstration of unsecured equipment," company spokeswoman Kim Papich said in an e-mailed statement.

 In a separate statement, Itron said it hired outside companies to test their systems.
-Both SDG&E and Edison said they also had contracted with third parties to conduct "penetration tests," in which security professionals search for holes in the security.
+Both SDG&E and Edison said they also had contracted with third parties to conduct "penetration tests," in which security professionals search for security bugs and weaknesses.

 Davis said he is pleased that there is third-party testing, but he is still worried about creating a monoculture of devices.
 Because all the smart meters installed by SDG&E and Edison will be made by the same company and use the same software, they're only as strong or as weak as any one unit.